-Even if you're paying Google for a high "chart" position, I still recommend starting a blog because it will give you content for social media (especially if you're handing your social media to a third party to manage).
+Even if you're bidding for a high "ranking position, I still recommend starting a blog, because it will provide content for social media (especially if you're handing your social media to a third party to manage).

-I know if I visit two websites selling vegan chocolate; one has a blog with some articles and the other doesn't, I would trust the first retailer.
+If I visit two websites selling vegan chocolate; one publishes a blog, containing great educational and inspirational articles and the other doesn't, I would trust the first retailer.
 Hands down.

 Make your content meaningful

 Every post or page you create on your website must have a purpose and structure.

 - Break down your content into readable (and manageable chunks).
 Short sentences and paragraphs are easy for your reader to consume.

 - Whenever you write, make your point and move on.